Higher Education Administration Curriculum

 Schedule of Course Offerings

 - Fall term – 14 weeks generally starting in late August and ending in mid-December

 - Spring term – 14 weeks generally starting in late January and ending in mid-May

-- Summer term – Two 6-week sessions running from early June to mid-July, and mid-July to late August
+- Summer term – Two 6-week sessions running from late May to mid-July, and mid-July to late August

 - Fall term – 10 weeks generally starting in late August and ending in early November

 - Winter term – 3 weeks generally starting early January and ending in late January

 - Spring term – 10 weeks generally starting in late January and ending in early April

 - Summer term – 10 weeks generally starting in late May and ending in early August

 During the Fall and Spring semesters, face-to-face classes meet once per week, usually on a Monday, Tuesday, Wednesday, or Thursday evening, running from either 5:30 - 8:30 pm or 6-9 pm.